M. J. Kang: Career

-As an actress, Kang had a regular role in the 1997 television series Riverdale, and made guest appearances in E.N.G., Earth: Final Conflict, The City, Doc, Strong Medicine and Medium.
+As an actress, Kang had a regular role in the 1997 television series Riverdale, recurring guest starring roles on Star Wars: Skeleton Crew, Gangnam Project, Seal Team, and made guest appearances in E.N.G., Earth: Final Conflict, The City, Doc, Strong Medicine and Medium.
 On stage, she has performed in productions of Jean Yoon's The Yoko Ono Project, Laurie Fyffe's The Malaysia Hotel and Oren Safdie's Private Jokes, Public Places.
 She has performed in productions of Private Jokes, Public Places in Toronto, New York City, London, Los Angeles and Berkeley, California.

-Personal life

-She is married to Oren Safdie.